Adcardenas91/Python-Experiments/README.md

 <h1>Python-Experiments</h1>
 This repository contains the initial code I created when learning to use GitHub as part of DSCI 8133, *Foundations of Data Science* at Mississippi State University.
 <h3>Plan</h3>
-Future plans for this repository include adding a sample data file and a [link]Jupyter <a href="https://jupyter.org/ ">link</a> notebook will interact with the file.
+Future plans for this repository include adding a sample data file and a <a href="https://jupyter.org/ ">Jupyter</a> notebook will interact with the file.
 <h3>About Me</h3>
 I am Ashley Sumner, and I work as a contract and grant specialist in the Bagley College of Engineering. <b>Data Science</b> is becoming one of my passions.
 My data science competencies include: